KOlCIqwq/custom_lyrics/README.md

 - Fetch the lyrics
 - Copy it
 - Autofocus
-- Spinning uweuwuw
+- Spinning record uweuwuw
-- Translation (TODO)
+- Translation

 ## Use it
 Use it with [Spicetify](https://github.com/spicetify/spicetify-cli)